Tag: poems about nature

 The Weeping Willow – A Poem About Nature

-The Weeping Willow – A Poem About Nature and Trees The forests and fields are fading, Replaced by cookie cutter houses and pleasure centers.
+The Weeping Willow – An Environmental Poem About Trees The forests and fields are fading, Replaced by cookie cutter houses and pleasure centers.
 Quick!
-Get a glimpse of the soil As it’s tilled one last time, Before it’s fruit is forever sealed beneath concrete, Whose paved arms don’t let us sink in, But stand…
+Get a glimpse of the soil As it’s tilled one last time, Before it’s fruit is forever sealed beneath concrete, Whose paved arms don’t let us sink in, But stand firm…

 -